 These Arhats were the enlightened Śāriputra, Mahā-Maudgalyāyana, Mahā-Kauṣṭhila, Pūrṇamaitrāyaṇīputra, Subhūti, Upani-ṣad, and other sages.
 Alongside them there were also some beginners who had only recently made a resolve to attain full awakening.
 Together they came to the place where the Buddha and the great monks were spending the summer.
-Bodhisattvas from all ten directions came too to pay homage to the Buddha, longing to understand his sophisticated teachings and resolve the problems they encountered in practicing.
+Bodhisattvas from all ten directions came too to pay homage to the Buddha, longing to understand his sophisticated teachings and resolve the problems they encountered in practice.

 Sitting serenely, the Buddha began to reveal the most subtle and profound truths, for the sake of everyone.
 It was a grand banquet of Dharma, where the assembly learned what they had not known before.
 The Buddha’s voice was like the call of the kalaviṅka bird, and it could be heard in worlds throughout all ten directions.
 The Bodhisattvas who gathered to listen were as innumerous as sands in the Ganges, with Mañjuśrī being the leader.